MorphDiv/TeDDi_sample/Reports/line_counts/line_counts.md

-Get line and file counts for the 100LC corpora by genre
+Get line and file counts for the TeDDi corpora by genre
 ================
 Steven Moran
 10 December, 2021